thegeek-sys/Vault/Class/Multicore/Performance evaluation.md

 >
 >But even this solution could be not exact, in fact might happen that a process takes a lot because it’s waiting a receive

->[!question] Is every rank going to start at the same time?
+>[!question]- Is every rank going to start at the same time?
 >Not necessarily.
 If not, the time we report might be longer not because the application was performing poorly, but rather because someone started later than someone else
 >
 >To ensure that they are going to start at the same time we use **`MPI_Barrier`**